openshift/enhancements/enhancements/cloud-integration/tokenized-auth-enablement-operators-on-cloud.md

 Operator authors have a way to notify, guide, and assist OLM Operator admins in providing the required cloud provider credentials matched to their permission needs for install and update.

-Ideally, a solution here will work in both HyperShift (TAT always) and non-HyperShift clusters.
+Ideally, a solution here will work in both HyperShift (TAT always) and non-HyperShift(but TAT-enabled) clusters.

 ### Non-Goals